What do you use animals in research for?

 The use of animals in research has made and is making a huge and important contribution to the advancement of medical treatments and has saved countless lives – most modern medicine and surgery exist because of it.
 And it is not just humans who have benefited – more than half of the drugs used by vets were developed for human medicine.

 What about the welfare of the animals you use?

 We do not condone cruelty to animals, and neither do we practise it in the laboratory.
-All work undertaken at Plymouth University is regulated under the Animals (Scientific Procedures) Act (1986) / EU Directive 2010/63/EU.
+All work undertaken at University of Plymouth is regulated under the Animals (Scientific Procedures) Act (1986) / EU Directive 2010/63/EU.
 This legislation was put in place to ensure that all animal research is conducted as humanely as possible.